manymoments/manymoments.github.io/_posts/2019-09-13-what-is-responsiveness.markdown

 - dist101
 ---

-Intuitively speaking a protocol is **responsive** if it runs as fast as the network allows.
+Intuitively speaking a protocol is *responsive* if it runs as fast as the network allows.
+A protocol is not responsive if it incurs delays (timeouts, etc) that are fixed and do not depend on the current network conditions.

+TCP...

-More formally, consider a model where messages arrive after at most $\delta$ time.
-We say that a protocol is responsive if the time to completion goes to zero as $\delta$ goes to zero.
+For any execution, let $\delta$ be the maximum network delay of any message.
+We say that a protocol is **responsive** if the time to completion goes to zero as $\delta$ goes to zero.

 Clearly any protocol that is live in an [asynchronous model] is responsive.
 In fact  one of the main advantages of protocols that work in the asynchronous model is that they do not depend on any timeout and can run as fast as the network allows them.